 If theory moves forward by looking back, then Rodowick’s own work epitomizes the metacritical spirit it describes.
 In this essential respect, Elegy for Theory surpasses its humbly stated aim of “clarifying” the history of a concept.
 While it is true that readers of Rodowick’s book will discover new insights into the story of theory, the exhilaration aroused by those “steep turns and surprising vistas” stems as much from the structure and form of the story’s telling: to follow Rodowick’s argument is, in a way, to witness the spiraling swerve of theory enveloping and comprehending itself.
 It remains to be seen where Rodowick’s next book will lead—he hints that it will relinquish high theory in favor of a new conception of philosophy.
 And yet his elegy’s very existence suggests, somehow, that whatever animates theory is alive and well.
 Toward the end of this book, Rodowick writes of the era of theory that “to feel one’s self at the end of something inspires reflection on its ends.”
 In itself, his inspired reflection revives the stream of ideas on which it reflects; if this is only an elegy, it’s one that instills its object with endless energy.

-read the rest at The Guardian
+read the rest at the Los Angeles Review of Books

 read the rest at The Quarterly Conversation